CloudLabsAI-Azure/Cloud-Native-Application/labguide/05-Updating-Apps&Managing-Load-Balancing.md

     > **Note**: The calls to `kubectl` are necessary to fetch recent changes to the port and CPU resource configurations made in previous steps for the `web` and `api` deployments.

-3. Install support for Application Insights.
+3. Run the below command to install support for Application Insights.

     ```bash
     npm install applicationinsights --force --save